-When it’s your turn to get Medicare, don’t get pigeon-holed into believing you only have one option; you actually have several.
-Medicare Advantage is one such option, and while it’s not for everyone, it could be the perfect fit for you.
-It might be easiest to think of Medicare Advantage as “Pay-as-you-go” insurance.
-If you believe yourself a healthy individual who’s only ever at the doctors for an annual check-up, this might be a plan you should consider looking into.
+When it’s time to enroll into Medicare, you have many options.
+Medicare Advantage is one such option, and while it may not be for everyone, it could be the perfect fit for you.
+It might be easiest to think of Medicare Advantage as “fee-for-service” insurance.

 - An “all-in-one” alternative to Original Medicare